 Nominees do not need to identify as members of a particular religious tradition to be eligible for consideration: successful applicants simply must reflect on how the nominee’s work is resonant with the vision and goals stated above and then submit an articulation of that understanding via an email sent to Award@ArtsReligionCulture.org.
 Nominations are ongoing and the award is named no more than once per year.
 Individuals may nominate others or themselves.

 The style and/or genre of the application is entirely at the discretion of the applicant, however the format of the application should be one of the following (If audio or video please do not attach the file, but upload it and send a link in the email):

 2 pages of text | a 5 minute video | a 5 minute audio recording

 Be bold.
-Assume this award is for you and apply accordingly.
+Assume this award is right to apply for and apply accordingly.
 Applicants may nominate themselves or others.
-By Jan.
-31, 2019 the Award Selection Committee will announce the award recipient who will receive:
+In November of each year the Award Selection Committee will announce the award recipient who will receive:

 Room and Board at the conference

 An award honorarium

-4. The opportunity (if they desire) to use 30 minutes on Saturday night of the event as a special guest of ARC, with the whole of the conference in attendance for a talk, performance, or multi-media presentation.
+The opportunity to use 45-60 minutes as desired on Saturday night of the event as a special guest of ARC, with the whole of the conference in attendance for a talk, performance, or multi-media presentation.